leesh7672/leed/README.md

 # hcl
-HCL is a Classical Chinese monolingual dictionary project.
+HCL is a Chinese dictionary in Literary Chinese.